bradtreloar/StarShipIT/README.md

 This is a PHP client library for the StarShipIT.
 API docs are here: https://developers.starshipit.com/

-This library only implements the Address Validation and Shipping Rates endpoints.
+This library only implements the Address Validation, Delivery Services and Shipping Rates endpoints.

 ## Usage